maker-or/nnothing/POSTHOG_SETUP.md

 PostHog is configured to:
 - Track page views automatically
-- Identify users with Convex user data
+- Identify users with user data from Convex (sourced from Clerk identity)
 - Capture custom events
-- Work with your existing Convex + Better Auth setup
+- Work with your existing Convex authentication system
 - Proxy requests through `/ingest` to avoid ad blockers

 ## Configuration Files